Rolling Random Encounter Tables

 Setup

 Make a list of creatures that are roaming the area and why they’re roaming (looking for food, safety, supplies, intruders in its territory, the key it lost in room 9, etc.).
-You could have a second die roll for what it’s up to.
+You might sometimes have a second die roll for what it’s up to.

 This list might be, say, eleven items long.
 The first few should be things you want the heroes to encounter early, & the last few should be those you want to appear late.
 You could have the same creature on your list twice, so that it can appear all thru the adventure.